delunajasper/MailContainer/README.md

 #### Improvement

 - Add serilog for debugging
-- Create exception handler with a clear message of what went wrong.
+- Create exception handler with a clear message of what went wrong
 - write more tests to cover other happy paths and handle exception
--
+- Add configuration builder for back up mail and primary mail